Venice Municipal Airport: Facilities and aircraft

 Venice Municipal Airport covers an area of 835 acre which contains two paved runways: 5/23 (asphalt) and 13/31 (concrete), 5/23 measuring 5,000 x 150 ft (1,524 x 46 m) and 13/31 measuring 5,640 x 150 ft (1,719 x 46 m).

 For the 12-month period ending October 12, 2018, the airport had 60,834 aircraft operations, an average of 167 per day: 100% general aviation.
 At that time there were 197 aircraft based at this airport: 173 single-engine, 18 multi-engine, 5 helicopter, and 1 glider.

 It is also the base of FFTC (Florida Flight Training Center) that offers pilot training to local and international students.
 Self-service aviation fuel, as well as aircraft maintenance services are provided by FFM (Florida Flight Maintenance).

-Suncoast Air Center, located just west of the approach end of Runway 23, is the primary fixed-base operator (FBO) and provides ground support and aviation services to aircraft that use the airfield.
-They offer both Avgas and JetA fuels, with Avgas available via full or self-service.
+Skyport Aviation is the sole fixed-base operator (FBO) and provides ground support and aviation services to aircraft that use the airfield.
+They offer both Avgas and JetA fuels.

 Sarasota Avionics International maintains its headquarters in a 10,000 SF hangar on the northwest side of the airport.

-There is one restaurant located at the airport.
-The Suncoast Cafe is housed within Suncoast Air Center's FBO terminal and is open for breakfast and lunch.
+The FBO terminal features one restaurant, Suncoast Cafe, which is open for breakfast and lunch.

+AvSky Charters has an office in the FBO terminal and offers private flight services into and out of the airport.